What are strategic life planning frameworks?

 Strategic planning for personal life differs from goal setting because it includes values assessment, current-state analysis, and cross-domain sequencing before any target is chosen.
 Goal setting picks a destination.
 Strategic planning builds the route, accounts for the terrain, and plans for detours.

-In a business context, no board of directors would approve revenue targets without a strategy for reaching them.
-A personal strategic planning process follows the same logic: before deciding what you want, you need to understand where you are, what you value, and what constraints shape your options.
+Goals without strategy are directions without a map: you might arrive somewhere, but probably not where you intended.
+No board of directors would approve revenue targets without a strategy for reaching them, and a personal planning process follows the same logic.
+Before deciding what you want, you need to understand where you are, what you value, and what constraints shape your options.

 Stephen Covey’s “The 7 Habits of Highly Effective People” framed this idea as “begin with the end in mind,” arguing that personal effectiveness requires aligning daily actions with a clearly defined personal mission [3].
 But Covey’s insight goes further than picking goals.
 He pointed out that people often climb the ladder of achievement only to find it leaning against the wrong wall.
 Strategic life planning frameworks prevent the wrong-wall problem by building values assessment into the foundation before any goal is set.